allegro/blog/_posts/2024-04-22-cost-optimization-data-pipeline-gcp.md

 ## About data pipeline being optimized

 Data pipeline, which will serve us as an example throughout this article is written in Apache Beam using Python SDK.
+The pipeline runs on Google Cloud Dataflow processing engine.
 The goal of the pipeline is to join a couple of tables (most of them are in terabyte+ size), apply some transformations and produce unified output table.

 Overall processing cost of the full dataset is around 350 $ per day.